 - Tax-deductible losses – In an S corporation, owners can deduct their business losses on their personal tax returns.

 - Investment opportunities – An S corporation can grow its business by attracting investors and issuing shares of stock.

 - Limited ownership – Unlike a C corporation, an S corporation can have a maximum of only 100 shareholders.
 Also, the shareholders must be legal U.S. residents.

 - Greater tax scrutiny – In an S corporation, payments to shareholders and employees can be distributed as salaries or dividends.
 Since they are taxed differently, the IRS keeps a close eye on the company's tax filings.

 - Regulatory compliance – An S corporation also has a more complex structuring and organizational process and required to meet strict compliance and documentation obligations throughout its existence.

 If you need help choosing between a C corporation and S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.